biojava/biojava-tutorial/structure/alignment.md

 4. FATCAT - flexible.
 5. Smith-Waterman superposition

-CE and FATCAT both use structural similarity to align the proteins, while Smith-Waterman performs a local sequence alignment and then displays the result in 3D.
+CE and FATCAT both use structural similarity to align the structures, while Smith-Waterman performs a local sequence alignment and then displays the result in 3D.
 See below for descriptions of the algorithms.

+Since BioJava version 4.1.0, multiple structure alignments can be generated and visualized.
+The algorithm is described in detail below.
+As an overview, it uses any pairwise alignment algorithm and a reference structure to align all of the structures.
+Then, it runs a Monte Carlo optimization method to determine the residue equivalencies between all the strucutures, identifying conserved structural motifs.

 ## Alignment User Interface